Mapping Prediabetes to Diabetes… diabetes results in about 70 amputations a week in England, 80 per cent of which are potential

 The Atlas, a new initiative published today by the Department of Health, maps the variations in health spending and outcomes across England.
 It comprises of 34 maps indicating high and low spenders among the 152 primary care trusts (PCTs).

-Treating these risk factors reduces the development of complications, and the early identification of complications allows patients to receive treatment to slow progression to heart disease, strokeAny sudden neurological problem caused by a bleed or a clot in a blood vessel., and blindness.
+Treating these risk factors reduces the development of complications, and the early identification of complications allows patients to receive treatment to slow progression to heart disease, stroke, and blindness.
 The Atlas found considerable variation, 35-fold across the country, among the number of patients who are receiving the NICE key care processes at their annual check-up.

 Almost a quarter of people with diabetes were found to be missing out on the foot checks they need, and diabetes results in about 70 amputations a week in England, 80 per cent of which are potentially preventable.